abhinayy58/IM003-Project/README.md

+# Team ID: IM003
+# Team Members:
+# ABHINAY YADAV (1CR17CS400)
+# NAGENDRA P (1CR16CS417)
+# LAVANYA R A (1CR16CS414)

+# Abstract
+Handwritten text recognition is still an open research issue in the domain of Optical Character Recognition (OCR).
+This paper proposes an efficient approach towards the development of handwritten text recognition systems.
+The choice of optimal feature vectors greatly the accuracy of any text recognition system therefore bit map representation of input samples are utilized as feature vector.
+The feature vectors are first Pre-processed and then applied to the NN along with the generated target vectors that are generated on the basis on input samples.

 # HandWritten-text-recogination-project

 ### Description
 Use Convolutional Recurrent Neural Network to recognize the Handwritten line text image without pre segmentation into words or characters.
 Use CTC loss Function to train.